Venezuelan Political Conflict: Agreements, Elections, and International Pressures in 2023

 The Venezuelan opposition has the particularity of betting largely on international pressure.
 For some it is positive and for others it only shows weaknesses.

-“They continue to bet on international pressure because it is one of the few ways in which they can exert pressure,” insists Alarcón, who believes that together with internal pressure, it could possibly have results like in other countries.
+“They continue to bet on international pressure because it is one of the few ways in which they can exert pressure,” insists Alarcón, who believes that together with internal pressure, it might possibly have results like in other countries.
 “You have the case of Chile with Pinochet.
 When the referendum was called for the results to be recognized and then for there to be a free and democratic election.”

 But from Polianalítico they see it differently and consider that what this opposition strategy of asking for help from outside has done is weaken the vote with calls for abstention that set back democratic factors and gave space to Chavismo.

 Even so, there are important actors such as the case of Gustavo Petro, considered a political ally for Venezuela.
-Petro could persuade President Nicolás Maduro to give up electoral guarantees and at the same time persuade the United States government that the sanctions have contributed to worsening the country’s economic crisis and migration that also affects Colombia, Aguilar maintains, also considering that “Petro is a great articulator to reach great agreements between Miraflores, the international community and the White House.”
+Petro might persuade President Nicolás Maduro to give up electoral guarantees and at the same time persuade the United States government that the sanctions have contributed to worsening the country’s economic crisis and migration that also affects Colombia, Aguilar maintains, also considering that “Petro is a great articulator to reach great agreements between Miraflores, the international community and the White House.”

 Norway asks that the agreements be fulfilled